AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries.md

 By default the `PersistedQueryServlet` sends a `200` response when it executes a query, regardless of the actual result.

-You can [configure the OSGi settings](/help/implementing/deploying/configuring-osgi.md) for the **Persisted Query Service Configuration** to control which status code is returned by the `/execute.json/persisted-query` endpoint, when there is an error in the persisted query.
+You can [configure the OSGi settings](/help/implementing/deploying/configuring-osgi.md) for the **Persisted Query Service Configuration** to control whether more detailed status codes are returned by the `/execute.json/persisted-query` endpoint, when there is an error in the persisted query.

 >[!NOTE]
 >